radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 Using the Persistent Search Control is one of the recommended approaches for other processes to detect changes that have happened to RadiantOne entries.
 The changelog is the other method that can be used.

-This control can be enabled/disabled from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Supported Controls sub-section.
+This control can be enabled/disabled from the Control Panel > Global Settings > Client Protocols > LDAP > Supported Controls sub-section.
 Check the Persistent Search option and click Save.
 Restart the RadiantOne service.
 If you have a cluster deployed, restart the service on all nodes.

 If you enable the persistent search control, an LDAP client can receive notifications of changes that occur in the RadiantOne namespace.
 When a persistent search is requested, RadiantOne keeps the search operation going so clients can receive changed entries (and additional information about the changes that occurred).